fyne-io/fyne/README.md

     go get fyne.io/fyne/v2

-Run the following if there are any issues with the installation of dependencies:
+After importing a new module, run the following command before compiling the code for the first time.
+Avoid running it before writing code that uses the module to prevent accidental removal of dependencies:

     go mod tidy